Bugmark-Simulator/bugmark_simulation/README.md

 1. Get the host IP address `ifconfig`

-2. On your local machine, add the VM IP Address to `/etc/hosts`
+2. On your local machine, add the VM IP address to `/etc/hosts`

-3. On your local machine, browse to `http://<hostname>:3000` (TODO: what ever service this is, we need to start it first)
+3. We will refer to your VM IP address as `<hostname>`

 ### 2.)
 Installation of Simulation Platform